genestack/sdk/docs/source/scripts/genestack-application-manager.rst

     usage: genestack-application-manager [-H <host>] [-u <user>] [-p <password>] [-h] [<command>]

-    The Genestack Application Manager is a command-line utility that allows you to upload and manageyour applications on a specific Genestack instance
+    The Genestack Application Manager is a command-line utilitythat allows you to upload and manageyour applications on a specific Genestack instance

     positional arguments: